 Most business owners would be thrilled if a customer walked through their door every 10 seconds.
 Unfortunately, an increase in customers isn’t always good news.
-As Ontario recognizes Hunger Action Month this September, a growing number of first-time visitors seeking help from the province’s food banks and hunger-relief organizations offers a canary-in-the-coal-mine warning of greater danger ahead.
+A growing number of first-time visitors seeking help from the province’s food banks and hunger-relief organizations offers a canary-in-the-coal-mine warning of greater danger ahead.
 Ontario residents are struggling to do more with less, resulting in the province’s food banks experiencing a 64% increase in first-time visitors since 2019.
 A 47% increase in the number of employed Ontarians accessing food banks suggests that it’s becoming increasingly difficult to stretch one’s pay cheque to cover the basics of living in this province.

 When initially introduced nearly four decades ago, food banks were a temporary measure to address gaps in the social safety net while the government developed better long-term solutions.
 With food bank use increasing for the sixth year in a row, Ontario’s food banks and hunger-relief organizations have never been more eager to put themselves out of business.
 Eliminating the need for food banks altogether, however, is directly linked to making the end of poverty a priority for the province.
 That process starts with taking a long, hard look at the difficult truths Ontario is facing today.